What we do

 vinyl picking and peeling, textile vacuuming and rolling, research filing and vertical file maintenance, computer entry, library duties and special projects as determined by the Collections and Exhibitions Department.

-Museum docents are community members who engage visitors in stimulating conversations about art and the exhibitions.
+Museum docents are members who engage visitors in stimulating conversations about art and the exhibitions.
 They provide tours of the museum’s collections and exhibitions to visiting groups of many ages and levels of experience.
 Docents not only provide a valuable service to the museum and the community, but they also have the opportunity to meet and learn from museum staff, curators, and visiting artists.
 All docents are specially trained to work with the permanent collection and changing exhibitions.
 Participation in the docent program requires a substantial commitment of time and energy on the part of volunteers, but it is tremendously rewarding.
 Our docents are a diverse, talented, and interesting group of individuals.
 They share a passion for art and have the desire to share their knowledge with others.
 Training sessions provide an opportunity for docents to interact with other docents, museum staff and curators while they grasp teaching techniques, and become familiar with the full workings of the museum.

 The Museum Store Committee members provide staffing for the Museum Store.
 Volunteers make and record sales and assist the Museum Store manager as needed.